Advancing AI Research Assistants with Expert-Involved Learning: Methods

-\textbf{Overview of \method{}} To systemically assess the abilities of FMs in understanding research papers, we first constructed two separate datasets for both research manuscripts and research figures.
-These data were extracted from PubMed \cite{white2020pubmed} and top-tier journals published recently and were not used for model training.
-We then set up a general pipeline for generating and automatically evaluating the outputs of both closed- and open-source FMs using these datasets.
-For the text summarization task, a language model receives a manuscript and a prompt as input.
-For the figure understanding task, a multimodal model takes as input the figure, its description, and a question prompt.
-In addition to automatic evaluation, we conducted a human evaluation (Human-Eval) with 12 doctoral-level biomedical researchers who judged model outputs and their sources.
-We then analyzed all experimental results to identify key gaps between current FM capabilities and the requirements of an effective AI research assistant.
-Finally, we propose initial strategies for using FMs to aid in summarizing documents, interpreting scientific figures, and generating scientific hypotheses.
-A summary of the \method{} pipeline is shown in Figure~\ref{fig: method overview}.
+\textbf{Overview of \method{}} To systemically assess the abilities of FMs in understanding research papers, we constructed two datasets: one from manuscripts and another from figures.
+Data were extracted from PubMed \cite{white2020pubmed} and recently published top-tier journals, with no overlap with the cut-off dates of model training sets.
+We then developed a general pipeline for generating and automatically evaluating outputs from both closed- and open-source FMs on these datasets (\textbf{Methods}).
+For text summarization, a language model receives a manuscript and a prompt as input; for figure understanding, a multimodal model takes the figure, its description, and a prompt.
+In addition to automated metrics, we conducted a human evaluation (Human-Eval) with 20 doctoral-level biomedical researchers who judged model outputs and their sources.
+We then analyzed all experimental results to identify the gaps between current FM capabilities and the requirements of an effective AI research assistant.
+Finally, we propose initial strategies to leverage FMs for summarizing documents, interpreting figures, and generating hypotheses.
+An overview of the \method{} framework is shown in Figure~\ref{fig: method overview}.